lo-klkl/BSTN_Capstone-Diab/Docs/EDA_Results.md

 **Disparities:**
 - Disparity: Higher admission rate for Category 2 compared to the highest population occurrence (Category 2), and much lower admission rate for Category 5 compared to the lowest population occurrence.
+  **I'm keeping this analysis here for reference, but in my notebooks, I have removed this column to prevent leakage.

 #### Triage Category - Arrival Month:
 - **Highest Population Occurrence:** May (10.34%)